-Should Your Dog Use a Muzzle?
+Should Your Dog Use A Muzzle?
+Why Muzzle Training Is A Good Idea

 Although some dog lovers don't like the look of muzzles, they can be a great way to keep your dog safe in stressful situations.
 Muzzles might seem cruel or unnecessary, but muzzle training can help to keep dogs and people safe — and can even be fun for dogs.
 When wearing a properly fitted basket-style muzzle, dogs can pant, drink water, and eat treats comfortably.
 But, what they can't do is bite.
 Even if you have a dog who has never given any indication that they will bite someone, muzzle training your dog can still be a good idea.